-No World Heritage properties or National Heritage Places were identified by the Protected Matters Search Tool or are known to occur in the referral area.
+No other known World Heritage Properties, National Heritage Places or Commonwealth Heritage places were identified as part of the protected matters search or are known to occur in the referral area.

 3.3 (i) Indigenous heritage values

 The proposed works will involve the disturbance of some previously undisturbed areas and has the potential to impact both known Aboriginal sites and unidentified Aboriginal sites and landforms with potential to contain sites and areas of cultural heritage value.